Honda Prelude: Japan

+On 5 November 2025, the car received the 2025-2026 Japan Automotive Hall of Fame Car Design of the Year award.

+At the 2026 Tokyo Auto Salon, Honda announced a special edition sixth-generation Prelude, called Mugen Prelude Spec III, with only 16 units planned to be built.
+They are fitted with 19-inch Mugen FR10 alloy wheels, Mugen brake pads, Mugen floor mats and boot lining, plus Mugen LED-illuminated door sills – all are also purchasable separately.
+The Recaro seats and steering wheel also feature Mugen logos.

+Southeast Asia

+The sixth-generation Prelude made its ASEAN debut in Indonesia and went on sale on 23 January 2026.
+Previously, this car was also exhibited at the 2025 Gaikindo Indonesia International Auto Show.
+The vehicle was launched in the Philippines on 17 April 2026, and in Malaysia on 11 June 2026.

+Motorsport

+Super GT

+The HRC Prelude-GT (built upon the silhouette of the sixth-generation Prelude) competes in the GT500 class of Super GT since 2026, replacing the underperforming Civic Type R-GT after two seasons.

 Sales

 Sales weakened beginning with the third generation Prelude, particularly due to competition from Honda's other offerings.
 The sixth-generation Accord coupe received an exclusive front fascia, rear tail lights, wheels and many other body panels, now being marketed alongside the Prelude with shared brochures in Canada, yet its sedan roots gave it much more utility than the comparatively cramped Prelude, and the option of a V6 engine gave North American buyers an appealing alternative.
 The sixth-generation Civic Si coupe was considerably less expensive than the Prelude as well, while also providing better fuel economy ratings.
-The Honda S2000 was another offering that while more expensive than the Prelude, offered rear wheel drive, a six-speed transmission, 40 extra horsepower, and a convertible top.
+The S2000 was another offering that while more expensive than the Prelude, offered rear wheel drive, a six-speed transmission, 40 extra horsepower, and a convertible top.
 The exterior dimensions of the Prelude were no longer in compliance with Japanese government regulations, and the additional costs resulting from this contributed to the popularity of smaller Honda products.
 US sales figures below.